 and remembered seeing something with Rajma.
 I searched my paper filing but couldn’t come out with an exact R dish.
 Then I happen to see something from NDTV cuisine and this is adapted from that.

 Rajma Ke Kebab was made last weekend and I wanted to ensure I complete this early and this was the reason why my lasagna got missed.
 Knowing this is a long process, I wanted to doubly make sure I had all the ingredients on hand.
-I had missed couple of chances of making this, since I did’t have rajma in my pantry and another time, something else.
-I usually stock Rajma and either make Rajma Masala or just as salad.
+I had missed a couple of chances of making this since I did’t have rajma in my pantry and another time, something else.
+I usually stock Rajma and either make Rajma Masala or just as a salad.
 So not having it on hand was something new.
-Anyway I went shopping just for this and planned ahead.
+Anyway, I went shopping just for this and planned ahead.

 This happened on a Sunday again.
 I wanted to catch hubby dear at the apt moment to feed him snacks.
 It so happened that it was pouring that evening and he walked in to the kitchen, saying he thought I would be making some onion pakoras as it was raining.
 I know this has never happened to us.
 He always points out that when it rains I will have to make it more memorable by frying pakodas.
 However that is the last thing that ever happens with me.
 Though I have enjoyed this scene many times when Amma used to make for me, I wonder why I never remember to fry pakodas when it rains.